quantumcycle/metaerr/README.md

 ### Options

 You can provide options to modify the errors during creation.

-Currently, there is a single option called `WithLocationSkip`.
+#### WithLocationSkip
 By default, when creating an error, Metaerr will skip 2 call stack frames to determine the error's creation location.
 This works well when you call Metaerr directly at the place where the error is created in your codebase.
 However, there is a use case where you might want to create an error factory function for common scenarios to initialize the error with some standard metadata.
 In this case, if you use the standard `metaerr.New` function, the reported location will be the line where `metaerr.New` is called, which may be within your error factory function.
 You probably don't want to have all your locations pointing to the same line.
 To address this, you can use the `metaerr.WithLocationSkip` option to add additional call stack skips to determine the location.
 Here is an example:

 ```golang
 package main